OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ProjectTriplanarMap_v2.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Rnd offset in S or T for each active texture</p>
+        <p class="scene-class-attr-comment">Rnd offset in S or T for each active texture</p>

     </p>